 Doctor of Philosophy (Ph.D.) in Ecology, Evolution and Conservation Biology

 This degree program offers students a further understanding of biological processes and conservation techniques used in biotic habitats.
 The curriculum stresses the importance of population biology, plant response to climate change and the conservation of endangered species.
-Students will participate in original research, as well as present and defend a dissertation in front of an academic board.
+Students will participate in original research and fieldwork, as well as present and defend a dissertation in front of an academic board.

 Coursework in a doctorate program is centered on conservation management, as well as environmental and biological sciences.
-Students are expected to participate in original research and fieldwork.
 Topics covered at the doctorate level include: